Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Graphon and Multiplexon Convergence of the Latent Particle Network Process

-\begin{theorem}[Multigraphon Convergence] Suppose Assumptions \ref{assu::cond}, \ref{assu::init} and \ref{assu::bds} hold at time $0$ and fix any $t \in \N_0$.
-For each $n \in \N$, let $G_n[t]$ be the random multiplex such that for each $s \in [t]$, $G_n(s)$ is the random graph with adjacency matrix $A^n(s)$.
-Then there exists a multigraphon $\mathbf{W}$ (given explicitly in \eqref{eqn::Wmultdef} below) such that
+\begin{theorem}[Multiplexon Convergence] Suppose Assumptions \ref{assu::cond}, \ref{assu::init} and \ref{assu::bds} hold at time $0$ and fix any $t \in \N_0$.
+For each $n \in \N$, let $\bm{G}_n$ be the random multiplex such that for each $s \in [t]$, $G_n(s)$ is the random graph with adjacency matrix $A^n(s)$.
+Then there exists a multiplexon $\mathbf{W}$ (given explicitly in \eqref{eqn::Wmultdef} below) such that

 \end{theorem}

 We prove Theorem \ref{thm::Antmultconv} in Section \ref{ssec::Antmultconvpfpf}.